GMTim/LostMineOfPhandelver-Notes/locations/cragmaw-hideout.md

  - Sounds and smells of savage animals up ahead.
  - Come into cavern and 3 wolves chained to iron rods driven into stalagmites.
  _**After Entering Room**_
- - 30 foot fissure in east wall.
+ - 30 foot fissure in east wall leading up.

  **DM Notes**
  - 3 wolves will attack anyone who enters the room.
 Run encounter [Kennel](../encounters/cragmaw-hideout-3-kennel.md).
  - `DC 15 Animal Handling` check to calm the wolves.
 Drops to `DC 10` if wolves are fed.
  - Every round the players don't enter the room, `DC 15 Str` check (`+1`) for the wolves to pull the rods free and attack the party.
- _**Room**_
- - A 30 foot fissure in the east wall can be climbed down with `DC 10 Athletics` check every 10 feet to make it to [area 8](#8-klargs-cave).
+ - A 30 foot fissure in the east wall can be climbed up with `DC 10 Athletics` check every 10 feet to make it to [area 8](#8-klargs-cave).
 On a 5 or less character falls, takes `d6 bludgeoning` damage per 10 feet.

 >### 4. Steep Passage
 **Description**